swift-nav/swift-cli-publisher/README.md

 # swift-cli-publisher

-Action to sync release updates to [registrar](https://github.com/swift-nav/package-registry)
+Action to sync release updates to the [package registry](https://github.com/swift-nav/package-registry)

 ---